spankowitz/spankowitz.github.io/_posts/2021-01-7-Vulnhub_sar.md

 ### Gobuster

 Dirbuster is the OG tool by OWASP.
 The GUI is nice if you're a beginner but it's a little clunky.
 I much prefer gobuster.
+>gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://10.10.10.100 -t 10

 Gobuster doesn't find anything else interesting, so I think it's time to get a shell.

 ## Research